Scouting America

 The requirements will be fed dynamically using the scout book integration

 1. Safety.
-Do each of the following:
+Do the following:

 • (a) Explain to your counselor the most likely hazards you may encounter while working with robots and what you should do to anticipate, mitigate and prevent, and respond to these hazards.
 Describe the appropriate safety gear and clothing that should be used when working with robotics.